MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/remove-an-unmanaged-layer-for-ribbon.md

 Unmanaged customizations reside at the top layer for a component and subsequently define the runtime behavior of the component.
 In most situations you don't want unmanaged customizations determining the behavior of your components.
 To remove the unmanaged layer for a component, follow these steps:

 1. Open the Command Checker tool to delete unmanaged customization for ribbon components.
 To open Command Checker, append the &ribbondebug=true parameter to your Dynamics 365 application URL.
-Please follow [Troubleshooting ribbon issues in Power Apps - Power Apps | Microsoft Learn](/troubleshoot/power-platform/power-apps/create-and-use-apps/ribbon-issues) to understand how to use command checker.
+Please follow [Troubleshooting ribbon issues in Power Apps - Power Apps | Microsoft Learn](/troubleshoot/power-platform/power-apps/create-and-use-apps/ribbon-issues) to understand how to use Command Checker.

 1. After the **Command Checker** dialog box opens, select the button/command/enable rule/display rule and click on “**View button solution layers**” for which there is an unmanaged customization.
 As an example "New" Button below has an unmanaged customization!
 Once you select it, please click on “View button solution layers”